CERN/slides/README.md

 ## License

-This project is licensed under the ? license, Copyright (c) 2020 CERN.
+This project is licensed under the MIT license, Copyright (c) 2020 CERN.
 For more information see `LICENSE.md`.